J3nn/RepData_PeerAssessment2/PA2.md

 ## Raw data

-The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm The file can be downloaded by clicking [here] (https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).
+The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm.
+The file can be downloaded by clicking [here] (https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).
 There is also some documentation of the database available to find how some of the variables are constructed/defined:
 * [Storm Data Documentation] (https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf) from the National Weather Service
 * [FAQ] (https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf) from the National Climatic Data Centre Storm Events